thoughtspot/thoughtspot.github.io/pages/admin/manage_jobs/schedule_a_pinboard_job.md

 ---
 title: [Schedule a pinboard job]
 tags:
-keywords: tbd
+keywords: "job,pinboard,schedule"
 last_updated: tbd
-summary: "blerg"
+summary: "You can schedule a pinboard job for any pinboard by using the Add a schedule prompt page."
 sidebar: mydoc_sidebar
 ---
-You can schedule a pinboard job for any pinboard by using the Add a schedule prompt page.

 You can add multiple schedules with different configurations for a single pinboard.
 However, each job is limited to one pinboard schedule.
 In order to add a schedule, you must have administrator or can schedule pinboard privilege, and at least edit-only and view-only access to the pinboard.

 To schedule a pinboard:

 1. Log in to ThoughtSpot from a browser.
 2. Click on **Pinboards**, on the top navigation bar.

      ![](../../shared/conrefs/../../images/click_pinboards_icon.png "Pinboards")

 3. Select the pinboard you would like to create a schedule for.
 4. Click **Actions** and select **Manage schedules** to view all of the schedules set for the pinboard.

      ![](../../images/view_schedules.png "View pinboard schedules")